Herminio Miranda

-Herminio Antonio Miranda Ovelar (born 7 May 1985 in Itá, Paraguay) is a Paraguayan footballer who plays as a centre back for Paraguayan Primera B club Presidente Hayes.
+Herminio Antonio Miranda Ovelar (born 7 May 1985) is a Paraguayan footballer who plays as a centre-back for Paraguayan Primera B club Presidente Hayes.
 Miranda played in the Copa Libertadores and Copa Sudamericana for Nacional Asunción and Olimpia Asunción.

 Career

 General Caballero ZC

 In 2005, Miranda featured for General Caballero ZC for the Primera División Paraguaya season in a squad with Anthony Silva, Aristides Rojas, and Brazilians Josias Cardoso and Fernando Oliveira.
 On 9 October 2005, he scored an own goal in the 28th minute of a 2-0 away defeat to Cerro Porteño.
 Miranda made a total of 18 appearances for the club.

 2 de Mayo

 In 2006, Miranda joined General Caballero ZC teammate Anthony Silva at Sportivo 2 de Mayo.
 At 2 de Mayo, Miranda totalled 3 goals in 33 appearances.

 Huachipato

 2007 season

 In June 2007, he moved to the Chilean Primera División club Huachipato.

 2008 season

 In his second season at Huachipato, Miranda was accompanied in the squad by Paraguayans Henry Lapczyk and Jose Burgos.